Harvard Negotiation Project

 The Harvard Negotiation Project is a project created at Harvard University which deals with issues of negotiations and conflict resolution.

+Mission

 The stated aims and goal of the project, according to the Harvard Law School site is as follows:

 The director of the project as of 2008 is Professor James Sebenius.

+Overview

 The program was initiated in 1979, at the time of the commencement of activities the joint heads of the project were William Ury and Roger Fisher.

 The project published a text titled Getting to Yes in 1981.
 Getting It DONE: How to Lead When You're Not in Charge was published in 1998, Difficult Conversations: How to Discuss What Matters Most in 1999, and Beyond Reason: Using Emotions as you Negotiate was published in 2006.

 The project at some time identified four crucial factors for negotiation: people, interests, options and criteria (otherwise known as boundary conditions).

 The activities of the project include: theory building, education and training, publications and a conflict clinic.